Programming-0101/TheBook/_old/_manuscript/topic-K.md

 * AddStudent() – Add the supplied student object to the collection.
 Ensure that
   * The Student object is not null
   * The class limit is not exceeded
-  * The Student object does not already exist in the collection (that is, there are no duplicates allowed, based on the student’s id)
+  * The Student object does not already exist in the collection (that is, there are no duplicates allowed, based on the student's id)
 * FindStudent() – Search the collection for a Student with a matching Id.
 If none is found, return null.
 * RemoveStudent() – Search for a Student with a matching Id; if one is found, remove it from the collection.